theatlasroom/tidbits/languages/rust.md

 ### variables
 * `let` is used to bind some value to a name
 * the left hand side of a let statement is a **pattern**, not a variable name
-* rust is *statically typed*, types a specified and checked at compile time, rust also supports *type inference*
+* rust is *statically typed*, types are specified and checked at compile time, rust also supports *type inference*
 * types can be specified with a colon `let x: i32 = 5; // create a binding *x* of type 32bit signed integer, and value 5`
   - *i* - signed integers
   - *u* - unsigned integers
   - sizes can be specified as 8, 16, 32 and 64 bit
-* bindings are *immutable* by default and will throw a compiler error
+* bindings are *immutable* by default and will throw a compiler error if you try to mutate them
 * *mut* can be used to make a *mutable* binding ie `let mut x = 5; x = 10;`
 * bindings are required to be initialized before they can be used, or they will throw a compiler error
 * bindings have a scope constrained to the block they were defined in